talbarfm/java-basics/README.md

 DecimalFormat class to format the average to 2 decimal places.

-4.Create a class called Invoice that a hardware store might use to represent an invoice for an item sold at the store.
+4. Create a class called Invoice that a hardware store might use to represent an invoice for an item sold at the store.
 An Invoice should include four pieces of information as instance variables‐a part number(type String),a part description(type String),a quantity of the item being purchased (type int) and a price per item  (double).
 Your class should have a constructor that initializes the four instance variables.
 Provide a set and a get method for